webgpu-native/webgpu-headers/doc/articles/SentinelValues.md

 ## C-Specific Sentinel Values

-Undefined and null values are also be used in C-specific ways in place of WebIDL's more flexible typing:
+Undefined and null values are also used in C-specific ways in place of WebIDL's more flexible typing:

 - \ref WGPUStringView has a special null value